positivewon/Step-Audio-EditX/README.md

     --edit-type "clone" \
     --output-dir ./output

+python3 tts_infer.py \
+    --model-path where_you_download_dir \
+    --prompt-text "His political stance was conservative, and he was particularly close to margaret thatcher."\
+    --prompt-audio "examples/zero_shot_en_prompt.wav"\
+    --generated-text "Underneath the courtyard is a large underground exhibition room which connects the two buildings.	" \
+    --edit-type "clone" \
+    --output-dir ./output

 # edit
 # There will be one or multiple wave files corresponding to each edit iteration, for example: output/fear_zh_female_prompt_edited_iter1.wav, output/fear_zh_female_prompt_edited_iter2.wav, ...
 # emotion; fear